Lactic acid fermentation

 This animation focuses on one molecule of glucose turning into pyruvate then into lactic acid.
 In the process there is one 6-carbon glucose molecule and 2 NAD+ molecules.
 2 phosphates attach to the ends of the glucose molecule, then glucose is split into 2 3-carbon pyruvate precursors.
 Subsequently, NAD+ molecules are converted into 2 NADH and additional phosphate groups are attached to the carbons.
 Then ADP comes and takes the phosphates, creating 2 ATP molecules.
 The pyruvate is turned into 2 lactate molecules, which convert NADH back to NAD+.
 The process then repeats, starting with another glucose molecule.

 Lactic acid fermentation is a metabolic process by which glucose or other six-carbon sugars (also, disaccharides of six-carbon sugars, e.g. sucrose or lactose) are converted into cellular energy and the metabolite lactate, which is lactic acid in solution.
 It is an anaerobic fermentation reaction that occurs in some bacteria and animal cells, such as muscle cells.
+It is also used extensively to preserve food and create novel flavours.
+Despite the name, milk is not required by this process.

 If oxygen is present in the cell, many organisms will bypass fermentation and undergo cellular respiration; however, facultative anaerobic organisms will both ferment and undergo respiration in the presence of oxygen.
 Sometimes even when oxygen is present and aerobic metabolism is happening in the mitochondria, if pyruvate is building up faster than it can be metabolized, the fermentation will happen anyway.

 Lactate dehydrogenase catalyzes the interconversion of pyruvate and lactate with concomitant interconversion of NADH and NAD^{+}.

 In homolactic fermentation, one molecule of glucose is ultimately converted to two molecules of lactic acid.
 Heterolactic fermentation, by contrast, yields carbon dioxide and ethanol in addition to lactic acid, in a process called the phosphoketolase pathway.